Forty-Two Years Later, Remembering the Shocking Shooting That Changed TV History

 There was no shortage of suspects.

-Then there was Sue Ellen’s conniving sister, Kristen Shepherd, who’d had an affair with her brother-in-law only to have him cruelly toss her aside.
-Furious, she formed a scheme-team with one of JR’s former henchmen, Alan Beam, in an ill-advised attempt to punish the powerful oil baron for his sins.
+Then there was Sue Ellen’s conniving sister, Kristin Shepherd, who’d had an affair with her brother-in-law only to have him cruelly toss her aside.
+Furious, she formed a scheme team with one of J.R.’s former henchmen, Alan Beam, in an ill-advised attempt to punish the powerful oil baron for his sins.

-Rather than be blackmailed by the pair, JR threatened to have Kristen arrested for prostitution and found a woman willing to accuse Alan of rape!
-As Kristen swore she’d kill him, Alan told her to take a number.
-Given how many others were out to get JR, it wasn’t going to be a low number, either!
+Rather than be blackmailed by the pair, J.R. threatened to have Kristin arrested for prostitution and found a woman willing to accuse Alan of rape!
+As Kristin swore she’d kill him, Alan told her to take a number.
+Given how many others were out to get J.R., it wasn’t going to be a low number, either!

 Then, in the final moments of the season finale, someone made good on their threat, attempting to rid the world of the villain.
 To keep people guessing all summer — and to prevent the truth from leaking out — the show shot numerous scenarios in which different characters did the deed… including J.R. himself!
 As speculation reached a fevered pitch, bookies began taking bets as to who would ultimately be revealed as the true culprit.

 Interestingly, one of the most famous moments in TV history came about practically as an accident.
 Because the was doing so well in the ratings, CBS requested an additional four episodes beyond the 22 which had been planned.
 Needing several weeks worth of new plot, the writers came up with the storylines which ultimately would result in J.R.’s shooting.